DudLab/datapak/README.md

 However, following the practice round, the rings are no longer visible; though, when the subject moves on the correct ring and fullfills the necessary conditions, that ring will ring flash briefly

+#Data analysis code

+The required functions are stored in data_anal/necessary functions/ please add them to the MATLAB search path
+In doing so,